Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 our test suite could automatically compile and run a collection of programs, feeding it pre-defined inputs, and making sure it behaved as expected.

 Rust's [compiletest][ct] is a really good example of this in action.

 The `compiletest` crate is a fairly complex piece of machinery, but you can get surprisingly far using just the basics.

-Let's come up with a basic testing procedure:
+Based on our previous experimentation, let's write down a simple testing procedure:

 1. Write a file containing some program that uses our standard library and does something interesting